isaacward1/mal-sandbox/README.md

 \** Replace \<vm-interface\> with the name of VM's NAT interface

-    sudo ufw allow out on <vm-interface> from any to 192.168.100.1 comment 'allow to internet' sudo ufw deny out on virbr4 from any to any comment 'isolated'
+    sudo ufw allow out on <vm-interface> from any to 192.168.100.1 comment 'allow to internet' sudo ufw deny out on <vm-interface> from any to any comment 'isolated'

 #### Windows Host (via Windows Firewall)